wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/wwl/configure-teams-phone-system/includes/2-configure-emergency-calling-plans.md

 Dynamic emergency calling provides the capability to configure and route emergency calls, provide the correct emergency calling address, and optionally notify security personnel (via emergency calling policies) based on the current network location of the Teams client.

-For Microsoft Calling Plan users, dynamic location for routing emergency calls is only supported in the United States.
+Although this information applies to emergency 911 calling in the United States, user-entered locations will be conveyed to the screening center in Canada as well.

 This works by the Teams voice administrator populating a database that maps specific network address to physical locations/addresses.
 Location Information Service (LIS) is the service that provides the correct details to the Teams client.